 Depending on the capacity of the venue, the following guidelines must be observed with regard to items brought into University facilities:

 Where the venue holds more the 20,000 individuals (such as Beaver Stadium), the following items are/are not permitted, as specified below:

-- One clear plastic one-gallon plastic bag per person will be permitted for:
+- One clear plastic, flat-seamed (not rectangular-bottomed), one-gallon plastic bag per person will be permitted for:

 - Medical needs

 - General items as needed (see next bullet)